 We never pass your personal details to a third party unless we have a contract for them to process data on our behalf and will otherwise keep it confidential.
 If we intend to refer a patient to another practitioner or to a secondary care such as a hospital we will gain the individual’s permission before the referral is made and the personal data is shared.
 Your data will be shared with the NHS if you are having NHS treatment.

-Personal data is stored in the EU whether in digital or hard copy format.
+Personal data is stored in the UK or EU whether in digital or hard copy format.

-Personal data is stored in the US in digital format when suitable safeguards have been put in place to allow personal data to be transferred out of the EU.
+Personal data is stored outside of the UK and/or EU in digital format when suitable safeguards have been put into place to allow personal data to be transferred.

 Personal data is obtained when a patient joins the practice, when a patient is referred to the practice and when a patient subscribes to an email list.